izaanz/ml-zoomcamp-2024/Mid Term/README.md

 Depression Prediction Model project, developed as part of ML Zoomcamp 2024 midterm project.
 This project focuses on predicting the likelihood of depression among students using machine learning techniques.
 The model leverages a comprehensive dataset to analyze whether the student is depressed or not given the features.

+This model is a classification system designed to predict whether a student is experiencing depression or not based on specific input features.
+By analyzing various factors related to demographics, academics, lifestyle, and health, **the model assigns each student a binary label**:

+- Depressed (1)
+- Not Depressed (0)

+### What the Model Solves
+The model addresses the **early detection of mental health issues** among students by providing insights into their mental state.
+This solves several problems:

+#### **Mental Health Awareness**
+- Identifies students who might need support or intervention, enabling targeted help.

+#### **Preventive Measures**
+- Helps schools, universities, and mental health organizations implement early prevention strategies.

+#### **Resource Allocation**
+- Allows institutions to focus mental health resources on at-risk students more efficiently.

+#### **Insights into Risk Factors**
+- Provides a data-driven understanding of factors that correlate strongly with depression, supporting policy-making and student wellness programs.

+### Potential Use Cases

+#### **Counseling Services**
+- Early flagging of students who may require professional mental health support.

+#### **Educational Institutions**
+- Insights from the model can inform institutional policies aimed at reducing academic pressure or enhancing support systems.

+#### **Public Health Studies**
+- The findings could contribute to broader research on mental health trends in student populations.

 ## Dataset Description

 The model uses the [Depression Student Dataset Prediction](https://www.kaggle.com/code/sameerk2004/depression-student-dataset-prediction) from Kaggle.
 This dataset explores the correlation between mental health and factors such as: